EcoJulia/Microbiome.jl/docs/src/samples_features.md

 the latter of which is a `Dictionary` from [`Dictionaries.jl`](https://github.com/andyferris/Dictionaries.jl).

-You can instantiate a `MicrobiomeSample` with just a name (in which case the metadata dictionary will be empty), with existing metadata in the form of a dictionary, or using keyword arguments for metadata entries.
+You can instantiate a `MicrobiomeSample` with just a name (in which case the metadata dictionary will be empty), using keyword arguments for metadata entries, or with existing metadata in the form of a dictionary.

 ```jldoctest sampletypes
 julia> s1 = MicrobiomeSample("sample1")